enaderloo/crud-test-csharp/readme.md

 # CRUD Code Test

-Please read each note very carefully!
-Feel free to add/change project structure to a clean architecture to your view. and if you are not able to work on FrontEnd project, you can add a Swagger UI in a new Front project.

 Create a simple CRUD application with ASP NET that implements the below model:
 ```
 Customer {